amiaopensource/vrecord/README.md

 `$ brew upgrade` {this command will upgrade all of the programs you've installed through Homebrew}

+Thus far installations on Linux have not been successful.

 ## Using vrecord ##

 ### Setting up vrecord for the First Time ###

-If you are using a Mac, open System Preferences and click on the icon for Blackmagic Design.
-If you do not see this icon in system preferences you probably haven't installed the Blackmagic driver.
+In Mac OS X, open System Preferences and click on the icon for Blackmagic Design.
+If you do not see this icon in System Preferences you may not have installed the Blackmagic driver.

 Open up the Blackmagic Design preferences and click on the "Settings" tab.
 Select your input and output from the dropdown menu depending on what cables you have connected to the capture device.

-Once your capture device is set up you can start vrecord by simply opening up a Terminal window and typing
+Once your capture device is set up you can start vrecord by simply opening up a [Terminal window](https://en.wikipedia.org/wiki/Terminal_%28OS_X%29) and typing
 ```
 $ vrecord
 ```